JTP75/Data-Structures/README.md

 University of Pittsburgh ECE 0302

 ## Brief
-Formulating and structuring data using OOP in C++/CMake on Ubuntu (Virtual Machine and Disk Partitioning).
+Formulating and structuring data using OOP in C++/CMake on Ubuntu (Virtual Machine and Linux Partition).

 ## Semester
 Summer 2022